cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   and SHA-256 and SHA-512 for the Hash functions.
 If an extensible output function such as SHAKE128 {{FIPS202}} is used then the output length `Nh` MUST be chosen to align with the target security level of the OPAQUE configuration.
-For example, if the target security parameter for the configuration is 128-bits, then `Nh` SHOULD be at least 32 bytes.
+For example, if the target security parameter for the configuration is 128 bits, then `Nh` SHOULD be at least 32 bytes.
 - The KSF is determined by the application and implements the interface in
   {{dependencies}}.
 As noted, collision resistance is required.
 Examples for KSF include Argon2id {{?ARGON2=RFC9106}}, scrypt {{?SCRYPT=RFC7914}}, and PBKDF2